-The Nullarbor Plain is a 195,000 square kilometre, flat, limestone, bedrock surface generally considered to extend approximately 700 kilometres east-west and 400 kilometres north-south.
-The seas covered the area 42-50 million years ago.
+The Nullarbor Plain is a 200,000 square kilometre, flat, limestone, bedrock surface generally considered to extend approximately 980 kilometres east-west (from Balladonia to Ceduna) and 400 kilometres north-south (from the Great Australian Bight to the Great Victoria Desert).

 The word Nullarbor comes from the Latin ‘null’ meaning no and ‘arbor’ meaning trees – first used by E.A.
 Delisser during his 1867 explorations for the South Australian government.
 The aborigines called the Plain Oondiri, ‘the waterless’.